Flow Monitoring with OmniSiteMike Gillespie

-Accurate flow data is required to make sound decisions on managing and improving collection system efficiency, preventing sanitary sewer overflows (SSOs), and maintaining compliance with regulations.
+Accurate flow data is essential for making informed decisions regarding the effective management of collection systems, preventing sanitary sewer overflows (SSOs), and maintaining compliance with regulations.

-The OmniSite monitoring units empower operators and collection system managers with accurate and reliable flow data to make confident flow management decisions without frequent visits to each pumping station.
+The OmniSite monitoring units empower operators and collection system managers with accurate and reliable flow data.
+This capability enables them to make well-informed flow management decisions without the need for frequent visits to each pumping station.

 OmniSite provides accurate and reliable flow data by one or both of the following methods:

 Volumetric Flow Calculations – The OmniSite calculates influent flow and pumped flow data using volumetric flow calculations and uploads it to the GuardDog website.
 Volumetric flow data can be provided without the need for expensive flow meters.

 The volumetric flow data is very accurate under most flow conditions; however, they are less accurate in the following situations:

 - When the inflow rate exceeds the pumping rate of one pump

 - When the inflow rate into the wet well has sudden and significant variations, such as when there is a pump station upstream of the wet well

 - For pumps that use variable speed drives (VFD)

 - With long ramp-up/down times when using RVSS “soft start” motor starters